Why Pride Isn't Just For June

 Hello and welcome to Coffee Talks!
 This is a section where we drink coffee together, while staying apart, and talk about things.
 Today, I am drinking some homemade CS cold brew with a little bit of caramel almond milk creamer.
-Today, I am also reflecting upon this last June and how I feel like I didn’t really get to celebrate Pride.
-Pride is an important event for me and my family because we always go out to the marches and parades.
-However, due to COVID-19, all of our Pride festivities have been put on hold.
-That doesn’t mean that I’m not full of love and support for my community.
+Today, I am also reflecting upon last June and how I feel like I didn’t really get to celebrate Pride.
+Pride is an important event for me and my family because we always go out to the festivals and parades.
+However, due to COVID-19, all of our Pride festivities were put on hold last year.
+It was hard and made June feel isolating and hard to celebrate.
+However, that doesn’t mean that I’m not full of love and support for my community.
 So, today, I will tell you my personal coming out story and things that make me want to celebrate Pride all year long.
 I hope you will join me with your own cup of coffee and relive these events with an open heart.

 On June 26th, 2015, I woke up to a bunch of texts from friends and families.
 All of them with the same message in them: Same-sex marriage had been legalized within the United States of America.
 I didn’t believe it.
 I laid in bed and scrolled through the news and sure enough, there it was.
 I walked downstairs to tell my parents but found that my mom was running errands and my dad was at work.
 I turned on the news and watched as thousands of people proudly kissed their partners and waved the rainbow flag in front of cameras and bystanders.
 The memory I will carry for the rest of my life, the thing I remember the most about that day, was my mom calling me from the local HEB to ask me if I had seen the news and to tell me congratulations.
 I cried in the same kitchen I had come out to her in, barely six months prior.
 I went to my first Pride festival that same summer, my mom, sister, and I drove 2 ½ hours from Corpus to San Antonio.
 It was so hot and so foreign but I felt so safe and so supported.
 I wanted to do this every single year for the rest of my life.